 Applications are accepted on a first-come, first-serve basis.
+Monthly tuition is an installment into the September through June tuition.
 A registration fee must accompany the application.
 A portion of the registration fee includes June’s tuition payment.
 The registration fee is not refundable unless the class applied for is full or CHILDWORKS cannot accommodate the child.

 The CHILDWORKS curriculum is child-centered/emergent, with a choice of programs geared to the developmental age of the child.
 The curriculum builds on skills the child has and is constantly changing to add new information and experiences.
 The children are active participants in learning.
 CHILDWORKS nurtures the development of each individual and fosters creativity.

 Classroom equipment is rotated so that materials change to relate to the current curriculum topic, the interests and skill level of the child.
 A wealth of equipment and materials are readily available for the child’s use.